Tesla Model 3 Long Range

 Infotainment

-The Tesla Model 3 Long Range features Tesla's custom Linux-based infotainment system.
-The touchscreen interface provides access to navigation, media, and vehicle settings, with voice command support.
-The system supports over-the-air updates.
+The Tesla Model 3 Long Range uses Tesla's Linux-based infotainment system.
+The touchscreen provides access to navigation, media, vehicle settings, and voice commands.
+Over-the-air updates are supported.

 Navigation System